 My interest in color science stems from a background in theater.
 Growing up I took a keen interest in theatrical lighting design.
 During my undergraduate degree at Rocky Mountain College I worked for Electronic Theatre Controls on LED luminaire metrology and theatrical control equipment.
 Following my time at ETC, I returned to school and studied painting until I graduated in May 2017.
 During this time I largely focused on studying abstract expressionism, color field painting, and the artists Barnet Newman, Clifford Still, and Josef Albers.
 This portion of my education, although not technical, deeply grew my love for studying the origin and effects of color.
-After graduation my work took me to Los Angeles where I have been working on direct view LED display design, evaluation, calibration methods, and HDR implementation.
+After graduation my work took me to Los Angeles where I worked on direct view LED display design, evaluation, calibration methods, and HDR implementation for two years.

 The color wheel above was originally published by Moses Harris circa 1770 in a short book titled The Natural System of Colours.
 Which you can read here for free, provided by Google books.